-Please list the activities to be funded and be specific about how the money will be used; e.g. "Funding for a staff post to carry out home energy advice visits" or "Capital funding to buy in-home carbon dioxide monitors to give to vulnerable households".
+Please list the activities to be funded and be specific about how the money will be used e.g. funding for a staff post to carry out home energy advice visits or capital funding to buy in-home energy saving measures to provide to vulnerable households.
 A detailed cost breakdown is not needed here, but should be provided in section 5.

-Remember to check that you have clearly stated how many of each different type of intervention you will do, make sure this is consistent with what you have said in other areas such as the targets, budget and objectives sections.
+Remember to check that you have clearly stated how many of each different type of intervention you will do.
+Make sure this is consistent with what you have said in other areas such as the targets, budget and objectives sections.